aarondruck/proto-geoapp/README.md

 //////////////////////////////

+There's only one app flow that works so far.
+Here are the instructions:
+1. Tap "Custom"
+2. Name the app and hit Next
+3. Select the Red Icon and hit Next.
+4. The next few screens show the "ingredients" to the app.
+Just hit Next and leave everything pre-selected.
+5. You can see the app you made, then hit Publish to create the app, and hit the link.

 It's buggy right now, and only the Custom list item works.
 The user can create a restaurant finder app, and then share it with friends, so they can find restaurants in their immediate vicinity.

 This has only been testing on iPhone and iOS Simulator.